huuhait/xnt-core/docs/src/neptune-core/overview.md

 `neptune-cli` is a separate program with a separate address space.
 This means the `state` object (see further down) is not available, and all data from Neptune Core must be received via RPC.

-`neptune-cli` does not have any long-lived tasks but rather receives individual commands via CLI, sends a query to neptune-core, presents the response, and exits.
+`neptune-cli` does not have any long-lived tasks but rather receives individual commands via CLI, sends a query to xnt-core, presents the response, and exits.